pjhumber/CPAN212/project/taskmanager/README.md

-recently updated, might be missing some info
+recently updated the code, might be missing some info